Faculty, Staff and Adviser Awards

 Purpose and Eligibility: The purpose of the UWRF Adviser of the Year award is to recognize excellence in the advising of undergraduate students.
 Full-time, tenure-track facility and professional staff with a minimum of four years of academic advising at UWRF are eligible.
 An adviser may receive the award only once.

 Nomination Procedure: Eligible nominators include all current students and alumni of UWRF.
-An online nomination form will be made available through the university website and advertised electronically to current students and alumni.
+An online nomination form is available and advertised electronically to current students and alumni.

 Selection Procedure: The Advising Committee will review the nominations.
 The committee’s selection will not solely be based on the number of nominations received but will also take into account student and alumni comments in order to address disparity in advising loads in different departments.
 The committee will use a rubric approved by the Advising Committee to evaluate the qualitative feedback provided by nominators as part of the selection process.